stratzilla/metaheuristic-training-networks/README.md

 These data sets are defined in `/data`.

 The algorithms are data agnostic and will take any data, you just need to preprocess data to be accepted: final columnar value for data is the classification while the others are attributes.
-Classes must be enumerated starting at `0`, and data should be numerical (continuous or integer).
+Classes must be enumerated starting at `0`, and attributes should be numerical (continuous or integer).

 BP, GA, PSO parameters can be found in `/code/network_params.py`: it's separated so you can edit and test parameters without editing each network's code.
 The parameters as seen there work generally well but of course you can probably find better parameters through experimentation.